syjn99/leanSpec/docs/client/chain.md

 ### Consensus Without Epochs

 Traditional beacon chain organizes time into epochs.
 Lean chain removes this.
-All validators are expected to create, sign, and broadcast an attesation in every slot.
+All validators are expected to create, sign, and broadcast an attestation in every slot.
 This simplifies the protocol significantly.

 ### Signature Handling